As a dog owner, you probably monitor your dog’s poop and you’re happy when everything looks normal …

 - Breed tendency: Some dogs seem to have a natural tendency to inefficient digestive systems.
 This often seems to be in working breeds like Border Collies or German Shepherds – perhaps due to stress or because breeders focus on working ability rather than digestive health.

-- Pancreatic stress: The pancreas can also get stressed by inappropriate diet.
+- Pancreatic stress: The pancreas can also get stressed by an inappropriate diet.
 This causes inflammation, which leads to the creation of antibodies that destroy the pancreatic cells.

 Test For Pancreatic Stress